paulleepro/voting/README.md

     - users can see their own polls.
     - users can remove their own polls
     - users can share their own polls on twitter.

-# Notes

-Using D3 within a React component was a bit of a learning experience.
-[This blog post](http://www.jstoebel.com/getting-react-and-d3-to-play-nice/) outlines how I did it: